kristoff-it/zig-okredis/README.md

 The client has two functions to send commands: `parse` and `parseAlloc`.
 Following Zig's mantra of making dynamic allocations explicit, only `parseAlloc` can allocate dynamic memory, and only does so by using a user-provided allocator.

+This library makes heavy use of Zig's comptile-time facilities, I wrote a blog post about the subject: https://kristoff.it/blog/what-is-zig-comptime.

 ## Quickstart

 ```zig